 Venice hosts many spectacular venues for such classical music events, and this without a doubt ranks on our list of things to do.
 The most famous music venue in the whole city is without a doubt is the Teatro La Fenice (The Phoenix Theatre).
 However, many concerts are held as open air events with music playing in St. Mark's Square and also in front of St. Marks Basin.

-Discover the great classic music concerts of St. Mark's Square with € 30, click here!
+Discover the great classic music concerts starting from € 29, click here!

 Island hopping in the Venetian Lagoon